claudioitalian12/claudioitalian12/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Vodafone
+- 🔭 I’m currently working on Leithà - Unipol Insurance
 - 👯 I’m looking to collaborate on everyone
 - 📫 How to reach me: on google
 - ⚡ Fun fact: